cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.{canCommit, commit, committed, inprogress, invalidate, abort}.latency``
      - Time taken (in milliseconds) to perform a specified transaction state update
    * - ``system.{invalid, committing, committed, inprogress}.size``
-     - Number of transaction data structures
+     - Number of transactions of various types that are active

 These metrics are available for the YARN cluster resources: